On the shifts of orbits and periodic orbits under perturbation and the change of Poincar\'e map Jacobian of periodic orbits: Introduction

 The chaotic field is not unique in toroidal magnetic fields but is common in autonomous continuous-time DSs of three dimensions or more, not necessarily divergence-free.
 Chaos in 2D continuous-time DSs is forbidden by Poincar\'e-Bendixson theorem.
 For discrete-time DSs, one dimension is sufficient to allow chaos to exist.

 Functional, a function of function, is not a novel concept introduced to physicists from mathematics.
-In quantum physics, it is a common practice to write various energy forms as functions of the electronic wave function $\psi$, which has established a systematical framework of density functional theory~(DFT).
-The theory developed in this Letter considering the whole system as an argument of orbits and periodic orbits significantly enhances one's ability to analyze the change of these well-defined objects under perturbation to the system, which can be a bit more complicated than DFT due to the more complex composite relationships between functions.
+In quantum physics, it is a common practice to write various forms of energy as functions of the electronic wave function $\psi$, which has established a systematical framework of density functional theory~(DFT).
+Considering the whole system as an argument of orbits and periodic orbits, the \textit{functional perturbation theory}~(FPT) developed in this Letter significantly enhances one's ability to analyze the change of these well-defined objects under perturbation, which can be a bit more complicated than DFT due to the more complex composite relationships between functions.

-Apart from MCF, this theory has a broad application range across numerous research domains concerned with the behaviour of a dynamical system~\cite{harsoula2018, meiss2015, zotos2015, henok2022, falessi2015, digiannatale2018, pegoraro2019} or the island-around-island hierarchy in the chaotic field~\cite{meiss1986, alus2014, abdullaev2016magnetic}.
-For instance, in aircraft orbit optimization in aerospace dynamics \cite{hapala2016, trelat2012, runqi2019}, the propulsion force contributed by the engine can be treated as a kind of perturbation to the system.
+Apart from MCF, this theory has a broad application range across numerous research domains concerned with the behaviour of a dynamical system~\cite{harsoula2018, meiss2015, zotos2015, henok2022, falessi2015, digiannatale2018, pegoraro2019, serra2023, memarian2024} or the island-around-island hierarchy in the chaotic field~\cite{meiss1986, alus2014, abdullaev2016magnetic}.
+With aircraft orbit optimization in aerospace dynamics as an example\cite{hapala2016, trelat2012, runqi2019}, the propulsion force contributed by the engine can be treated as a kind of perturbation to the system.
 Then, when and in which direction to expel the exhaust gases in pursuit of the shortest time, the highest fuel efficiency, the heaviest load or the best trade-off among them become a problem that can be solved by leveraging this theory.